lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 But, I hear you scream, this class doesn't implement any of the requirements that are in the project.
 Yes, this is the hardest lesson you have to learn when you start using TDD.
 The development is rules by the tests, not by the requirements.
 The requirements are used to write the tests, the tests are used to write the code.
 You shouldn't worry about something that is more than one level above the current one.

-TDD RULE NUMBER 2 - Add the reasonably TODO(-ly?) minimum amount of code you need to pass the tests
+T> # TDD RULE NUMBER 2
+T> Add the reasonably minimum amount of code you need to pass the tests

 Run the test again, and this time you should receive a different error, that is